Articling in Saskatchewan

 - is personally competent to do;

-- supervises to the extent necessary, given the circumstances; and
+- supervises to the extent necessary in the circumstances; and

-- is satisfied that you are, because of your principal's supervision, competent to do.
+- is satisfied that you are, because of your principal's supervision, competent to perform.

 Although, as a student-at-law, you may appear in both Provincial Court and The Court of Queen's Bench, there are restrictions on what you may do.
 Specifically,